Wavefront Mapping for Absolute Atom Interferometry

 {\it Bias correction}---The effect of wavefront curvature on the measured acceleration signal is quantified using the data in Fig.~\ref{fig:fig3}.
 The average acceleration across the measured $\phi_{\Delta}$ maps is calculated as

 where the brackets indicate a weighted averaging over the phases measured at each pixel $i$.
-The weighting is set by the phase uncertainty of each pixel $w_i = 1/(\sigma_{\phi}^2 + N_i)$, where $\sigma_{\phi}$ is the vibration noise and $N_i$ is the pixel occupation.
-This averaging is analogous to the signal that would be measured via fluorescence detection in a conventional LPAI.
+The weights are set by the occupation of each pixel $N_i$, analogous to the averaging that occurs in integrated fluorescence detection in conventional LPAIs.
 The results are shown in Fig.~\ref{fig:fig4}, where the data are plotted against $R^{-1}_{\mathrm{light}}$ from Fig.~\ref{fig:fig3}.

 The measured acceleration depends linearly on the inverse of the wavefront curvature~\cite{petersHighprecisionGravityMeasurements2001a}, and the values are consistent with the expected bias for a thermal gas as